-Key Features of React.js
+Key Features of React JS

 1. Component-Based Architecture: React encourages developers to break down the UI into reusable components, making code modular and maintainable.